 According to an analysis by Moody’s.
 Decreasing production in the United States is unprecedented.
-The lockdown has stopped 29% of economic activity and that’s s not all…” Unemployment is at an all time high.
+The lockdown has stopped 29% of economic activity and that’s s not all…” High unemployment levels are historical.

 Certainly it was almost inevitable that an enormous highly populated nation like the United States.
 Would suffer the crisis more than many other nations in the world.
 Not to mention that in many high density communities they still do not take the problem seriously today.
 Despite all that has happened and all that continues to happen.
 Another reason why the pandemic has continued increasing and it seems to be never ending.